Sweet Potato Casserole with Marshmallows

 • Butter

-• Sweetened Condensed Milk: This key ingredient makes this sweet potato marshmallow casserole extra creamy and perfectly sweet.
+• Sweetened Condensed Milk: This key ingredient makes this sweet potato casserole with marshmallows extra creamy and perfectly sweet.

 • Spices: Choose cinnamon and nutmeg, or a few dashes of pumpkin pie spice.